M-Files/Developer-Portal/Frameworks/Logging/index.md

 2022-03-02 10:27:52.5088 (v0.1) MyTestApplication.VaultApplication Processing 0-123-1 Info: Process complete
 ```

-Scope can also be nested, in which case context messages are concatenated in the resulting log content:
+Context can also be nested, in which case context messages are concatenated in the resulting log content:

 ```csharp
 using (var outerContext = this.Logger?.BeginLoggingContext($"Processing {myObjectVersion}"))